 With the above new protocol, the estimation efficiency is further improved.
-Only $\mathcal{O}(\log H)$ time slots are used to find the gray nodes in PET, which finally gives us $\mathcal{O}(\log \log n)$ estimation efficiency.
+Only $O(\log H)$ time slots are used to find the gray nodes in PET, which finally gives us $O(\log \log n)$ estimation efficiency.

-Figure 3 uses an example to demonstrate the performance gain of the improved protocol compared with the basic one.
+Fig. 3 uses an example to demonstrate the performance gain of the improved protocol compared with the basic one.
 The example contains one RFID reader and 16 RFID tags.
 The height H of PET is chosen to be 6.
 Each tag generates a random code with 6 bits and the reader selects a 6-bit random estimating path r = 000011.

-Figure 3(a) depicts the estimation process with the basic protocol.
-At time slot 0, the reader queries the path prefix 0\\\\.
-As a result, the first 4 tags and the 4 tags with prefix 01\\\\ respond.
-The reader is aware of that and keeps proceeding at time slot 1 with a path prefix 00\\\\.
-The query process continues until time slot 4, during which the reader queries the path prefix 00001\ and identifies an idle slot.
-The entire process contains 5 time slots.
+Fig. 3a depicts the estimation process with the basic protocol.
+At time slot 0, the reader queries the path prefix $0^{}$ .
+As a result, the first four tags and the four tags with prefix $01^{}$ respond.
+The reader is aware of that and keeps proceeding at time slot 1 with a path prefix $00^{}$ .
+The query process continues until time slot 4, during which the reader queries the path prefix $00001^$ and identifies an idle slot.
+The entire process contains five time slots.

-Figure 3(b) depicts the estimation process with the improved protocol.
-At time slot 0, the reader directly queries the mid $(mid = \lceil (low + high)/2 \rceil = \lceil (1+6)/2 \rceil = 4)$ path prefix 0000 \ \ and one tag responds.
-Receiving the response, the reader then raises the low end of the query range and at time slot 1 queries path prefix 00001 \.
-At this time, there is no tag response.
+Fig. 3b depicts the estimation process with the improved protocol.
+At time slot 0, the reader directly queries the mid $(mid = \lceil (low + high)/2 \rceil = \lceil (1+6)/2 \rceil = 4)$ path prefix $0000^{}$ and one tag responds.
+Receiving the response, the reader then raises the low end of the query range and at time slot 1 queries path prefix $00001^$ .
+At this time, there is a tag response.
 The reader then lowers the high end of the query range and the estimation converges.
-The entire process contains only 2 time slots.
+The entire process contains only two time slots.

-E. Shifting the Computation Burden from RFID Tags
+4.5 Shifting the Computation Burden from RFID Tags

 With the basic protocol each tag will generate a random PET number for mapping into the PET structure at each round of estimation.
 Generating the random code at each tag requires a fair amount of computation, which is infeasible for passive tags.
 An alternative is to preload a number of such random codes on the chip of each RFID tag during manufacturing.
 At each round of estimation the tag uses one of the preloaded random codes.
-As a trade-off, however, extra memory cost is required to store those random codes, which is proportional to the number of estimation rounds m.
+As a tradeoff, however, extra memory cost is required to store those random codes, which is proportional to the number of estimation rounds m.
 As there will be generally many rounds of estimations for accurate results, the memory cost for preloaded PET random codes will be high.